calebtt/calebtt/README.md

 # 👋 Hi, I’m @calebtt

 - 🌱 Currently diving into *Multi-paradigm Design in C++*
-- 💡 Building two **web-based tech businesses** — more soon as they go live!
+- 💡 Building two **web-based tech projects** — more soon as they go live!
 - 🤖 Always down to collaborate on something interesting in **AI/ML**
 - 📫 Best way to reach me: email preferred.
 Cell available by request for faster back-and-forth.
 NashDev slack for Nashville local.